 Sports massage has a variety of techniques at its disposal.
 There is a huge long list I could add here but I’ll resist.
 It’s safe to say that during Sports and Remedial Massage treatments I use mostly my hands, forearms and elbows as the primary means of treatment.
 From time to time I may use other techniques such as Instrument Assisted Soft Tissue Manipulation (IASTM), cupping or kinesiology taping to help.
-Muscle Energy Techniques (METs) are also often part of the mix.
+Muscle Energy Techniques (METs) and Soft Tissue Release are also often part of the mix.
 The treatment is focused on the area that is not only painful but the area that is causing the pain.
 This is important to restore balance and help your body's natural internal mechanisms of healing.

 Whether you want to improve performance, recover from an injury or simply want to stay in good shape.
 A deep Sports Massage can help you achieve this.

 Relax & Unwind is a gentle Swedish massage that uses smooth, gliding strokes to help you relax and find your calm space.
 Generally it will be at a slower pace and use lighter pressure than a sports massage, but I’m happy to adapt to your needs.
 Just tell me what your preference is.